-2 "Substantively the same" means sufficient representation of the primary government's entire governing body on the component unit's governing body to allow complete control of the component unit's activities.
+&lt;sup>2 "Substantively the same" means sufficient representation of the primary government's entire governing body on the component unit's governing body to allow complete control of the component unit's activities.
 To illustrate, the board of a city redevelopment authority may be composed entirely of the city council and the mayor, serving ex officio.
 The primary government is, essentially, serving as the governing body of the component unit.
-On the other hand, the board of a public housing authority composed of the city mayor and two council members (from a total of ten) ordinarily would not be substantively the same as the city's governing body.
-This criterion will rarely, if ever, apply to a state government because of the impracticality of providing sufficient representation of the state's entire governing body.
+On the other hand, the board of a public housing primary government and the component unit, as described in paragraphs 27-33, or (2) management of the primary government has operational responsibility for the component unit.
+Management of a primary government has operational responsibility for a component unit if it manages the activities of the component unit in essentially the same manner in which it manages its own programs, departments, or agencies.